First-Year Themed Living Communities

-Science, Technology, Engineering and Math (STEM) is located on the 3rd floor of Dows Hall, a mixed-gender community open to all genders.
+Science, Technology, Engineering and Math (STEM) is located on the east side of 3rd floor in Pauley-Rorem, a mixed-gender community open to all genders.
 STEM is a community for first-year students interested in enrolling in a STEM major.
 (See list below) The goals of the STEM are to assist students in achieving academic and personal success by providing intentional programming and enhanced faculty involvement.
 Residents participate in a variety of academic, personal development, civic engagement, and career exploration programs intended to build a sense of community and increase understanding of STEM disciplines.

 - Biochemistry and Molecular Biology